KRFOSS/kali-docs/usb/usb-persistence/index.md

 1. First, begin by imaging the latest Kali Linux ISO (currently [2022.4](/get-kali/)) to your USB drive as described in [this article](/docs/usb/live-usb-install-with-windows/).
 We're going to assume that the two partitions created by the imaging are `/dev/sdb1` and `/dev/sdb2`.
 This can be verified with the command `lsblk`.

 2. Create and format an additional partition on the USB drive.
 First, let's create the new partition in the empty space above our Kali Live partitions.
-We have to do this from the command line as gparted will read the imaged ISO as a large block.
+We have to do this from the command line as gparted will read the imaged ISO as a large block:

 ```console
 kali@kali:~$ usb=/dev/sdb